100 Village Sq Dowelltown

 By: Dwayne Page

-The Board of Education had hoped to award a bid for the sale of the Tiny House during the regular monthly meeting Thursday night but after a month of seeking sealed bids none were submitted.
+The board had hoped to award a bid for the sale of the Tiny House during the regular monthly meeting in March but after a month of seeking sealed bids none were submitted.
+In March the board voted to extend the deadline for receiving sealed bids until the April meeting.

 The Tiny House was recently completed by students in the DCHS Residential and Commercial Construction Class.
 It is located near the Vocational School.